-Cross-border taxation in the UAE becomes relevant as organizations expand their operations through exports, investments, and acquisitions internationally.
+International tax in the UAE or cross-border taxation becomes relevant as organizations expand their operations through exports, investments, and acquisitions internationally.
 While the UAE has not adopted any extensive corporate tax regime, the companies operating in the country are confronted with other cross-border taxation demands and risks while dealing with foreign tax administrations.
 This article provides some of the present cross-border tax issues that firms in the UAE may experience and how they may assist in Global tax planning for UAE businesses.

 Main Cross-border Taxation UAE Issues